Dana94/2019-website/blog/2020-07-03-using-vue-apollo-to-query-data.md

 ---
-title: Using Vue-Apollo to Query Data
+title: Using Vue Apollo to Query Data
-path: using-vue-apollo
+path: using-vue-apollo-to-query-data
 date: 2020-07-03
 tags: ['frontend', 'coding', 'vue', 'graphql']
 ---

-My first project where I had to use a GraphQL API was in my [quotes database](https://github.com/Dana94/quotes-database).
-The quotes were all set up and I needed a tool to integrate it into my Vue.js project.
+My first project where I had to use data from a GraphQL API was in my [quotes database](https://github.com/Dana94/quotes-database).
+The quotes were all set up and I needed a tool to query them into my Vue.js project.

 [Vue Apollo](https://apollo.vuejs.org/) is a library that makes it easy to integrate [Apollo](https://www.apollographql.com/) and connect to your API.